Travel insurance for Asia

 Some policies cover changes to your trip and more

 If your doctor advises you to stay in the hospital for a few days to recover, you can get cover for:

 - Additional accommodation costs

 - Cancellation fees

-- A daily allowance while you are hospitalized to help you cover incidental expenses such as phone calls, newspapers and TV rental.
+- A daily allowance while you’re hospitalised to help you cover incidental expenses such as phone calls, newspapers and TV rental

-Can I get coverage for motorcycles and mopeds?
+Can I get cover for motorcycles and mopeds?